Energy policy of Canada: National Oil Policy (1964)

-After the big discoveries of the 1940s and 1950s, the U.S. noticed that Alberta was protected from invasion by the wall of the Rocky Mountains to the west, the vast boreal forest to the north, and the bottomless swamps of the Canadian shield to the east, but was highly accessible from the vast industrial areas of the U.S. Midwest to the south.
-Its landlocked location was easier to defend from foreign attack than the United States own oil fields in Texas, Alaska and California.
-As a result, the U.S. gave preference to oil imports from Canada, and for the purposes of energy policy treated Alberta as if it were a U.S. state.
-Since this resulted in producers in Alberta receiving better treatment from the United States government than the Canadian government, producers asked the federal government for access to the Eastern Canadian oil market.
-Oil producers in Alberta calculated they could deliver Alberta oil to the refineries at Montreal for a cost equal to or only slightly higher than the price of imported oil.
-However, the Montreal area refineries and the Quebec government balked at the restriction, so the result was the National Oil Policy of 1961.
-This drew a dividing line at the Ottawa River and gave Canadian producers exclusive rights to the areas to sell oil to the west of the line.
-Refineries to the east of the line could continue to process imported oil.
+Alberta oil producers found that they were receiving better treatment from the US government than from the Canadian government.
+US energy policy during the Cold War gave preference to Canadian oil and treated Alberta as if it were a US state, as the location of Alberta's vast oil fields made them more secure from attack than the major US oil fields in Alaska, California and Texas.
+The Alberta producers asked the federal government for exclusive access to the Eastern Canadian oil market, although they calculated that they could not deliver Alberta oil to Montreal for less than the price of imported oil.
+The Montreal-area refineries and the Quebec government balked at this, resulting in the National Oil Policy of 1961.
+This drew a dividing line at the Ottawa River and gave Canadian producers exclusive rights to sell oil to the west of the line.
+Only the refineries east of the line could continue to process imported oil.

 Not everyone was happy with the arrangement.
 The aim of the National Oil Policy was to promote the Alberta oil industry by securing for it a protected share of the domestic market.
 Under the policy, Canada was divided into two oil markets.
 The market east of the Ottawa Valley (the Borden Line) would use imported oil, while west of the Borden Line, consumers would use the more expensive Alberta supplies.
-For most of the 1961-73 period, consumers to the West paid between $1.00 and $1.50 per barrel above the world price, which, just before the 1973 OPEC oil embargo and price increase, stood at around $3.00.
+For most of the 1961–1973 period, consumers to the west paid between $1.00 and $1.50 per barrel above the world price, which, just before the 1973 OPEC oil embargo and price increase, stood at around $3.00.
 They also paid proportionately higher prices at the pump than Canadians east of the Borden line.